 Queensland’s elusive tree kangaroos are one of the trickier kangaroo species to see.
 Hidden among the leafy canopy of the UNESCO World Heritage-listed Daintree Rainforest, Australia’s two species look more like huge possums, with blackish-brown fur and super-long tails.
 These rare nocturnal creatures don’t move around much during the day, so your best bet for spotting one is to go on a night wildlife walk.
 Otherwise, head to Wildlife Habitat Port Douglas for a closer look.

 Roos in vineyards

 It’s not uncommon to spot a kangaroo between the vineyard rows in any of Australia’s wine regions.
-There are loads in Western Australia’s Margaret River, while several wine tours in the Hunter Valley in New South Wales combine tastings with roo sightings.
-South Australia’s Barossa Valley is another hotspot, along with Canberra’s vineyards in the Australian Capital Territory.
+There are loads in Western Australia’s Margaret River, while several wine tours in the Hunter Valley combine tastings with roo sightings.
+South Australia’s Barossa Valley and Canberra’s vineyards are both great for spotting wildlife between sips.

 Roos on golf courses

-If you want a guarantee of seeing wild kangaroos, head to any golf course around Australia.
-Drawn to the well-watered grass, they love to nibble the greens and laze beneath shady trees.
-Queensland’s Noosa Golf Club, Victoria’s Anglesea Golf Club and the Australian Capital Territory’s Federal Golf Club are all strong roo magnets.
+Drawn to the well-watered grass, kangaroo sightings are practically guaranteed on Australia's golf courses.
+Noosa Golf Club, Anglesea Golf Club and the Federal Golf Club are all strong roo magnets.
 In New South Wales, some golf clubs even offer kangaroo-spotting tours in a golf buggy, such as Hunter Valley Golf & Country Club and Nelson Bay Golf Club.